-Osinbajo Lists Pathways for Climate-Positive Economic Growth in Africa
+Osinbajo Lists Pathways for Climate-positive Economic Growth in Africa

 Deji Elumoye in Abuja

-Vice President Yemi Osinbajo has posited that African countries can only attain middle-income status, and societal and individual prosperity for its people, if the issue of energy poverty is tackled frontally and reflected in the global energy transition conversations.
+The Vice President, Prof. Yemi Osinbajo has posited that African countries can only attain middle-income status as well as societal and individual prosperity for its people if the issue of energy poverty is tackled frontally and reflected in the global energy transition conversations.

-He has, therefore, outlined specific pathways that will lead to climate-positive economic growth in the continent and at the same time lead to the realization of the global net-zero emissions targets.
+He has, therefore, outlined specific pathways that could lead to climate-positive economic growth in the continent and at the same time lead to the realisation of the global net-zero emissions targets.

-Delivering a special public lecture entitled “Energy Transition in Africa” at the University of Pennsylvania in Philadelphia, United States of America (USA), the Vice President spoke about Africa’s potential in the realization of the global energy transition targets.
+Delivering a special public lecture entitled “Energy Transition in Africa,” at the University of Pennsylvania in Philadelphia, United States of America (USA), the vice president spoke about Africa’s potential in the realisation of the global energy transition targets.

 According to him, Africa’s endowments, renewable energy, natural resources and a young workforce, present a compelling set of circumstances for several pathways to climate-positive growth.

+“Already Africa’s large carbon sinks, currently store years of global emissions and the abundant supply of unused agricultural waste is available as biomass for clean energy production and soil improvement.”

-“The third pathway, is that, with its abundant reserves of renewable energy and raw materials, Africa can become a hugely competitive green manufacturing and energy hub for the world that could also accelerate the greening of global industry.
-Thus, the paradox of an energy-poor continent becoming the green industrial powerhouse of the world is easily resolvable and must be”.
+He added: “The third pathway, is that, with its abundant reserves of renewable energy and raw materials, Africa can become a hugely competitive green manufacturing and energy hub for the world that could also accelerate the greening of global industry.
+Thus, the paradox of an energy-poor continent becoming the green industrial powerhouse of the world is easily resolvable and must be.”

 According to him: “Africa’s own growth and development are not being seriously accommodated in the global Energy Transition conversations.
 Yet, a strategic key to attaining global net zero by 2050 may well lie in seeing Africa from a different paradigm, not merely as a victim but as a solution.”